List of Saw characters: Timothy

-Timothy is a medical student who knocked Jeff Denlon's son, Dylan, off of his bicycle and killed him while driving drunk three years prior to the events of Saw III.
+Timothy Young is a medical student who knocked Jeff Denlon's son, Dylan, off of his bicycle and killed him while driving drunk three years prior to the events of Saw III.
 Timothy was sentenced to only six months in prison, and was released long before the events of the film, fueling Jeff's thirst for vengeance.
 A flashback reveals that Timothy was genuinely remorseful for causing Dylan's death.

 In Saw III, Timothy is kidnapped and placed in a device called "The Rack", which begins to rotate, twisting and breaking each of his limbs one-by-one.
 Jeff, despite Judge Halden (who had sentenced Timothy for causing Dylan's death) pleading with him to do something (and even trying to stop the device using brute force), is initially content with watching Timothy die, but ultimately forgives him and decides to help him.
 However, Jeff is too late and the device twists Timothy's head, fatally breaking his neck before Jeff can unlock the device.
-Judge Halden is also killed in the course of Jeff's failed attempt to save Timothy, after Jeff accidentally discharges a loaded shotgun into Halden's face while retrieving a key that has been tied to the trigger.
+Judge Halden is also killed in the course of Jeff's failed attempt to save Timothy, after Jeff discharges a loaded shotgun into Halden's face while retrieving a key that has been tied to the trigger.
 Timothy appears in a flashback in Saw VI, lying unconscious before being placed in The Rack by Hoffman, who is reprimanded by Jigsaw for not treating Timothy as a fellow human being.